 Our hint: visit a large advertising service and learn about the popularity of certain industries.
-This way you can find the most promising niche for your app.
+This way you can find the most profitable niche for your app.

 Carsharing is a form of temporary car rental (several hours or days), which is currently gaining popularity in many countries all over the world, especially in large cities.

 However, you can think of another approach to implement this mobile app idea, say by launching a startup allowing people to rent a car not from car rental companies but directly from car owners.

 27. Learning the Language in Context